Leah1977/Fishy_pair/TESTING.md

 Debugging HTML in index.html

-### Dropdown menu not working
+### Drop-down menu not working

-I had added some extra bootstrap links to the bottom of the index.html page.
-They were unneccessary as I had already add the bundle.
+I had added some additional bootstrap links to the bottom of the index.html page.
+They were unnecessary as I had already added the bundle.
 This caused some doubling up.

-With some help from Kevin in tutor support, I removed the unneccesary links
+With some help from Kevin in tutor support, I removed the unnecessary links.

 ![bootstrap issues](assets/images/debuggingimages/bootstrapissue.png)